EricWilbanks/faseAlign/docs/installation.rst

 .. code-block:: bash

-	sudo apt-get install python3.6
+	sudo apt-get install python3.8

-.. note:: faseAlign has been tested on major Python releases 3.4+.
+.. note:: the current version faseAlign has been tested on Python release 3.8

 Downloading HTK